 Youth workers face challenging situations in their daily work with young people.
 In this basics class, participants will learn what research tells us about

-responding to dilemmas in ways that meet the developmental needs of youth, and
+Responding to dilemmas in ways that meet the developmental needs of youth.

 This free, self-guided course gives practical resources for incorporating reflection and discussion of dilemmas in your work.
 It includes a bank of dilemma scenarios and related activities for use in your own practice.

 - Go at your own pace (without a facilitator) through four modules that take about 30 minutes each.
 Additional time spent on application activities will vary.

 - Learn on your own time.
 Unlimited 24-hour web access to the self-guided curriculum.

 - Videos and activities help you take concrete ideas back to your program for use every day.

 - Certificate for completing 4-hour training available at the end of the course.

 - All our self-guided courses are free, but registration is required.

 - Learn about dilemmas of youth work identified in a national research study.

 - Respond to dilemmas in youth-centered ways.